cds-hooks/docs/docs/specification/current.md

 decision support from within a clinician's workflow.
 The API supports:

  * Synchronous, workflow-triggered CDS calls returning information and suggestions
- * Launching a user-facing SMART app when CDS requires additional interaction
+ * Launching a user-facing app when CDS requires additional interaction (e.g. a SMART app)

 The basic components of CDS Hooks are: